Groups, Platonic solids and Bell inequalities: Summary

 Tavakoli and Gisin presented a very nice picture relating various settings for Alice and Bob, leading to the violation of Bell inequalities, to the geometry of Platonic solids.
 We have shown here that one can take as a starting point the symmetry groups of Platonic solids or, more precisely, the groups generating these solids as orbits of their threedimensional real representations.
 This point of view has some advantages.
 First, it allows the generalization to various groups and generic and nongeneric orbits (including, for example, in unified way the Archimedean solids).

-Second, it leads to extremally simple expression for the quantum value of $\mathcal{B}$, given by eq.~(\ref{5}), in terms of the number od Alice's and Bob's settings only (eq.~(\ref{12})).
-Third, it provides a nice picture of the configurations (eq.~(\ref{15})) entering the formula (\ref{14}) for the classical bound.
-It should be also noted that the grouptheoretical approach determines some natural relative positions of the solids determining Alice's and Bob's settings.
+Second, it leads to extremally simple expression for the quantum value of $\mathcal{B}$, given by eq.~\eqref{5}, in terms of the number of Alice's and Bob's settings only (eq.~\eqref{12}).
+Third, it provides a nice picture of the configurations (eq.~\eqref{15}) entering the formula \eqref{14} for the classical bound which simplifies considerably the brute force calculations of the latter.
+It should be also noted that the group-theoretical approach determines some natural relative positions of the solids determining Alice's and Bob's settings.

+An important point is that the group-theoretical point of view offers the possibility of concerning more general configurations of Alice's and Bob's settings.
+It should be stressed that while the nongeneric orbits with large stability subgroups represent regular (Platonic or Archimedean) solids, this is, generically, no longer the case for larger orbits.
+There, in order to obtain the regular solid, one has to select carefully the initial vector.
+Therefore, we may consider configurations which are characterized by a kind of "hidden" symmetry: they are generated by group action but do not look "symmetric" according to the standards of Euclidean geometry.
+Moreover, we have more freedom in fixing their relative orientation even though it is correlated with their shape.
+We plan the systematic study of Bell inequalities for such more general settings in subsequent publications.

 Finally, let us show that the choice of $\ket{\phi}$ instead of $\ket{\phi^+}$, used in Ref.~\cite{Tavakoli}, does not influence the results. $\ket{\phi^+}$ belongs to the triplet representation of the rotation group; consequently, the relevant correlation function is no longer rotationally invariant